 It doesn't make sense to enter into a non-marital contract in every relationship that you may have.
 You would make quite the impression showing up to a first date with a pen and paper in hand.
 Rather, living together agreements are more appropriate for long-term relationships where a significant amount of money, property, and debt are expected to accumulate.

 These agreements may also be a good idea for older couples to ensure that property is distributed upon their death as they wish.
 Finally, couples who just don't believe in the institution of marriage, for whatever reason, should strongly consider such an agreement.
 Even if you're morally or philosophically opposed to marriage, it's still smart to define the relationship's rights, obligations, and how property is to be distributed in the event of separation or death.

 Legality of Cohabitation Agreements

-- Unmarried couples can enter into both written and oral contracts covering rights normally associated with marriage, such as the rights to property acquired during the relationship.
+- Unmarried couples may enter into written and oral contracts that cover rights often associated with marriage (such as the rights to property acquired during the relationship).

-- If there is no implied agreement the court can determine that the couple intended to "deal fairly with one another," and thereby grant parties rights and obligations consistent with equity and fairness.
+- If no implied agreement is found, a judge can presume that the parties intended to "deal fairly with each other," and grant one party rights and obligations consistent with equity and fairness.